 When Campbell’s introduced the idea of canned spaghetti back in 1965, I think she may have cried.

 Readers also like this Vegan Alfredo Sauce

 Easy homemade spaghettios recipe

 With kids still in school for a few more weeks, it seemed like a good time to try and create a homemade spaghettios recipe.

 But this one has no high fructose corn syrup or ingredients you can’t pronounce.

 Healthy spaghettios!
 And yes, they fit perfectly into a lunchbox thermos.

 I used anellini pasta for a traditional Spaghetti Os shape, but you can easily substitute whatever small pasta shape you have on hand.

 Don’t get it confused with brewers yeast or the yeast you’d use for bread.
-Here, it is used to give the homemade spaghetti os a deliciously cheesy flavor.
+Here, nutritional yeast is used as a vegan alternative to Parmesan cheese.
+It gives the homemade spaghettios a deliciously cheesy flavor.

 - 15 oz no-salt-added tomato sauce